-Mental Barriers Hamper Obese Women’s Efforts to Get Exercise
+Mental Barriers Hamper Obese Women Efforts to Get Exercise

-Tailored programs could help curb aversion and improve adherence to weight loss plan.
+Tailored programs could help curb aversion and improve adherence to the weight loss plans.

 For arachnophobes, it’s difficult to kill a spider as it scurries across the floor.
 Those who are scared to fly might not ever set foot on a plane.
 While nothing physically stops people with these aversions, a mental barrier can keep them from the task at hand.

 The same can be said for obese women when it comes to physical activity, according to research presented at the Obesity Society’s Annual Meeting on Oct.
 5.